Most middle-class separating couples get a Consent Order to formalise and protect their financial affairs going forwards. The reasons are compelling:

 So, like insurance, if you don’t buy, you can’t complain later.

-There are actually two ways to create a legally binding agreement: a Consent Orders or a Binding Financial Agreement ("BFA").
+There are actually two ways to create a legally binding agreement: Consent Orders or Binding Financial Agreements ("BFAs").

 A Consent Order is a decision by the Family Court that your proposed deal shall be the deal.
 You’ll in effect be ordered by the Court to go ahead with your deal.
 And your orders will record the fact that you have no further claims on each other.

 Binding Financial Agreements, by contrast, are subject to challenge later if they’re not “fair dinkum”.
 Because a BFA is not scrutinised by Courts when created, it’s practically less secure than any Consent Orders.
-It’s much more common for a BFA to be challenged than any Consent Orders.
+It’s much more common for a BFA to be challenged and overturned by a court than Consent Orders.
+So although BFAs might be suitable for very unusual situations, in the overwhelming majority of cases Consent Orders are an infinitely better choice.

 Stamp duty and capital gains tax exemptions can be applied for and evidenced more easily when you enter Consent Orders and, say, one of you keeps the family house.